Can Applying Yogurt to the Skin Improve Acne?

 Evidence That Topical Yogurt May Improve Acne

-- The participants in group 1 experienced a 20% reduction in the total number of comedones (clogged pores) and a 70% reduction in the number of pustules/"pimples"
+- The participants in Group 1 experienced a 20% reduction in the total number of comedones (clogged pores) and a 70% reduction in the number of pustules/"pimples."

-- The participants in group 2, on the other hand, saw no change in the number of comedones and only a 5% decrease in the number of pustules2
+- The participants in Group 2, on the other hand, saw no change in the number of comedones and only a 5% decrease in the number of pustules.2

-How Might Topical Yogurt Improve Acne?
+Diving Deeper into the Science: Exactly How Might Topical Yogurt Improve Acne?

 To understand why some scientists think yogurt might improve acne, we first need to take a look at how acne develops.

-- Excessive production of sebum
+- Excessive production of skin oil

 - Excessive production of a skin protein called keratin